 We have published a previous post about WebRTC and WebRTC servers without any technical details.
-Unlike the first post, in this second part of our WebRTC blog post series, we will introduce the WebRTC basics and technical terms: SDP, ICE, STUN Server, TURN Server, RTP, and Signalling.
+Unlike the first post, in this second part of our WebRTC blog post series, We will answer the question of what is WebRTC, introduce its basics and technical terms: SDP, ICE, WebRTC STUN Server, WebRTC TURN Server, RTP, and WebRTC Signaling.

 In our example, WebRTC is the technology to establish communication between Client-A and Client-B.